-Professor and Director of the Pennsylvania Center for Investigative and Forensic Sciences and Director of Criminal Justice Graduate Programs, Forensic Linguistics Program Coordinator
+Professor, Director of the Pennsylvania Center for Investigative and Forensic Sciences

 Dr. John Cencich is a criminologist and retired career law-enforcement official who has spent the past 18 years in academia serving as a tenured full professor, department chair, and dean of the School of Graduate Studies and Research.
 He specializes in policing, organized crime, and international criminal justice.

 He is the architect of the first professional Doctor of Criminal Justice degree in the United States, where he teaches courses in Constitutional Policing and Corrections, Advanced Criminal Law, and Wrongful Convictions.
 In the master's program in Applied Criminology, which was developed with the assistance of some the original criminal profilers from the FBI's Behavioral Analysis Unit at Quantico, Va., he teaches Environmental (Geographic) Criminology and Equivocal Death Analysis.
 He also teaches the law component of the Forensic Linguistics graduate program.

 During this time, he has served as the chair of the International Section and vice chair of the Law and Public Policy Section of the Academy of Criminal Justice Sciences, as an active consultant to the National Institute of Justice and the United Nations, the Organized Crime Committee of the International Association of Chiefs of Police, and as a member of the Advisory Committee for the Pennsylvania Joint State Government Commission Report on Wrongful Convictions.

 Through the Pennsylvania Center for Investigative and Forensic Sciences, Dr. Cencich and his colleagues provide expertise in several ways to include resolution of cold cases and claims of factually innocent persons.